Arbor View High School: Architecture

 Arbor View was built at a total cost of $54 million, with construction beginning in March 2004 and completion occurring in August 2005.
 At completion it formed the largest school in the district, with a campus area of 40 acre and four buildings with a total of 330000 sqft of floor space.
 It was one of ten new schools that opened in the school district in 2005, one of the fastest-growing school zones in the nation.

 Arbor View High School is an architectural prototype, featuring a mall-style design with four two-story corner "houses" and a shared central esplanade.
 The layout is intended to help foster the feeling of a "small school environment", in the words of interim co-superintendent Walt Rulffes, even though it is by far the largest school in the history of the Clark County district.
 The structure is more energy-efficient than existing schools within the district.
+Additionally, portable classrooms are used to maintain the increasing number of students enrolling at the school each year.

 The design for this school received a 2005 AIA Nevada Excellence in Design Award merit award for a completed structure.
 The architecture was designed by the Tate Snyder Kimsey Architects.

+Programs and academics

+Model UN

+Arbor View is one of many high schools across the U.S. that has a Model United Nations program, which allows students to create a mock United Nations council, competing against other schools' Model UN teams in various debates and events.

+Speech and debate

+The Arbor View speech and debate team has competed in various competitions.
+During their 2023 season, the program competed in the Nevada state championship, finishing second place in US Extemporaneous Speaking, third in Duo Interpretation, fourth in International Extemporaneous Speaking, and sixth in Humorous Interpretation.

+Student organizations

+Arbor View features multiple different student organizations, including the Asian Student Organization, Black Student Union, Japanese Activities Club, Korean Activities Club, and The Filipino Club (TFC).